 4. Recall your purpose and rediscover your passion

-The next step you should take is to recall your purpose and to reignite your passion.
+The next step you should take is to recall your purpose and reignite your passion.
 Remember, what gets you started is your purpose and what gets you going is your purpose.
 And you can’t go on without both.
-Your purpose is the lighthouse that guides you through the thick and thin.
+Your purpose is the lighthouse that guides you through thick and thin.
 And your passion is the fuel that drives you to take action each day.

 So rediscover your purpose.
 Why do you want to achieve the goals?
 Why do you want to reach your dreams?
 The stronger and the more emotional your purpose, the stronger the motivation.